learn-co-students/js-node-practice-lab-bootcamp-prep-000/README.md

 Ok, go ahead and change the `name` variable to your name.
 To do this, modify the first line to something like this `var name = "Janet"`.
 Re-run your code and you'll see everything gets updated.
 Awesome.

 Finally, we are going to modify our height.
 You could modify the height the same way we modified `name`.
 Simply change the `"74"` to whatever your height is.
 Remember last time though?
 We wanted to just have you "grow" but adding `1` to our current height.
 We can try that out by modifying the `console.log(height)` line by writing `console.log(height+1)`.
 If you re-run that code you'll see it just appends `1` to the end of whatever height you had.
 That's not what we want!
 We want proper addition to occur.
 Just like last time, we need to translate our String (`"74"`) into a number.
-You can do this in your `console.log` like this: `console.log(parseInt(height) + 1 )`.
+You can do this in your `console.log` like this: `height) + 1 )`.
 That converts `"74"` into a number and then adds one.
-If you re-run the code now you'll see that it works!
+If youconsole.log(parseInt( re-run the code now you'll see that it works!
 The other way we can modify this is to change the assignment of the variable in the first place.
 So let's modify the `var height = "74"` line to look like this

 ```javascript
 var height = 74